ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 - The signature we need is the same as the signature needed by the `registerOperatorToAVS` method in the `AVSDirectory` contract, used for proving that the `Node` account has the right to register the corresponding operator to our ARPA Network AVS.
 - For more information about the format of the signature, please refer to [Eigenlayer AVSDirectory Doc](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/AVSDirectory.md#registeroperatortoavs).
 - If you are a smart-contract operator, please upgrade the contract to generate / verify the signature.
-If you are an EOA operator, we have prepared a script that you can modify the parameters to run directly, or refer to the content to obtain the `digest_hash` of the signature and sign it with your operator account.
+If you are an EOA operator, we have prepared a script that you can modify the parameters to run it directly to get the signature, or refer to the content to obtain the `digest_hash` of the signature and sign it with your operator account.
   - [signature-generation-holesky.sh](/docs/signature-generation-holesky.sh)
   - [signature-generation-mainnet.sh](/docs/signature-generation-mainnet.sh)
 - Our AVS contract is named `ServiceManager` and the address is listed in our [Official Document](https://docs.arpanetwork.io/randcast/supported-networks-and-parameters).